jijip41/ts-opp/README.md

-## Revisiting TS & OOP fundamental
+## Revisiting TS & OOP fundamentals

 ✨ this project is evolving